DeafblindEngineer/dotfiles/mutt/README.md

 ### Mutt Configuration

-These are my dotfiles to configure Mutt for multiple IMAP email address.
+These are my dotfiles and configuration notes to configure Mutt for multiple IMAP email addresses.

 ### Initial Setup